RayPT808/Portfolio-project-three/README.md

 ![Data Validation](documentation/datavalidation2.png)

 1. Validation of negative values
-    - This checks whether the user has entered a positive value
+    - This checks whether the user has entered a negative value
 2. Validation for string
     - This checks if the users' input is a string
 3. Validation for blank